roboncode/avocadojs/README.1.md

   this.emitter.emit('sayHello', day, this.firstName + ' ' + this.lastName)
 }
 ```
-#### Avocado Data Modeler
+#### Tang Data Modeler

 The data modeler allows you to register models.

-Avocado is a data modeler.
+Tang is a data modeler.
 It allows you to build schemas and models in a simplified JSON structure and apply those schemas against your data.
 It is I/O agnostic.
 It is a high-scaled version of the Joi API.

-Avocado also has a builder which can call built-in and custom functions to manipulate data in an asynchronous and optimized manner.
+Tang also has a builder which can call built-in and custom functions to manipulate data in an asynchronous and optimized manner.

 **Example of defining a model**